 Pioneer Woman’s Beans and Cornbread is a favorite comfort food meal.
 Homemade cornbread is smothered with homemade beans and topped with a delicious array of fixings.

-Beans and Cornbread: because you can’t make one without the other!
+You can’t make one without the other!

 The majority of the recipes in The Pioneer Woman Cooks cookbook are easy-to-make, pure comfort food- perfect for filling the tummies of hard working ranchers.
 I let my son choose the recipe he’d like me to make and share from this book.
 He chose Beans and Cornbread!

-How to make Beans and Cornbread:
+How to make Pioneer Woman’s Beans and Cornbread:

 This recipe begins by rinsing dried pinto beans really well.
 One thing that’s important about rinsing beans is picking through them to make sure there aren’t any sticks or small stones mixed in (it happens!)
 Just remove them if you see any.
 The beans are put into a big pot with chopped bacon or ham, and then water is added to the pot until it comes up and over the beans.
 The beans are brought to a rolling boil, then turned down to a simmer and let cook for three hours with the lid on top.